I was 23 years old at a baby shower for a coworker, Dave. We sat down together and ate our cake.

 9 Steps to the Nurse-Ready Patient Room

-From my experience at UCSF Health, and case studies from other hospitals like Kaiser Permanente, here are the three stages and nine steps to ensure nurse-ready rooms.
+From my experience as well as case studies from other hospitals like Kaiser Permanente, here are the three stages and nine steps to ensure nurse-ready rooms.

 - Open the lines of communication: Communicate nurses’ needs to support services teams, like environmental services and material services / central supply.
 It is not unlikely for these teams at many hospitals to have no idea what the nurses prefer in a room setup.